 When a southern belle is invited to a party, wedding or other event, she graciously sends back the RSVP.
 A southern belle arrives bearing gifts for the hostess — sometimes to the point of embarrassing the poor woman because there’s no such thing as too much or too extravagant in her world.
 She would never crash a party, but if an uninvited guest shows up for her gathering, she will do whatever it takes to make the person feel welcome.

 As soon as she gets home from a party or overnight stay, a proper southern belle will write a thank you note and get it in the mail right away.
+Oh, and it must be handwritten.
 If she is super organized, she may even have a pen and paper in the car and mail it on the way home from her host’s event.
 To not send a thank you note is rude, and a southern belle will do anything to prevent being called rude.

 Grooming and Appearance